The Tuskers showed promise in their first three seasons of existence but fell to mediocrity in the next three campaigns.

 Striker: Bartholomew Ogbeche

-Although, Bartholomew Ogbeche has played for the likes of Paris-Saint Germain, Deportivo Alaves, Real Valladolid and Middlesbrough in Europe and NorthEast United in India, he will probably be remembered the most for his whirlwind 2019-20 campaign with Kerala Blasters.
+Although Bartholomew Ogbeche has played for the likes of Paris-Saint Germain, Deportivo Alaves, Real Valladolid and Middlesbrough in Europe, apart from NorthEast United and Mumbai City FC in India, he will probably be remembered the most for his whirlwind 2019-20 campaign with Kerala Blasters.

-In just one season, the 35-year-old managed to break all of the club’s top-scoring records, netting 15 times in just 16 appearances.
-He was also appointed the captain of the side following Sandesh Jihingan’s injury just prior to the start of the season.
+In just one season, the 36-year-old managed to break all of the club’s top-scoring records, netting 15 times in just 16 appearances.
+He was also appointed the captain of the side following Sandesh Jhingan’s injury just prior to the start of the season.

 Head Coach: Steve Coppell